multiversx/mx-docs/docs/developers/mandos-reference/overview.md

 At the moment of writing this document, Mandos tests can be launched directly from the MultiversX VSCode extension, from contextual menus.

-## **Mandos-go vs. Mandos-rs**
+## **Sceanario-go vs. Sceanario-rs**

-There are currently 2 implementations of the Mandos specifications.
+There are currently 2 implementations of the scenario specifications.

-1. Mandos-go is part of MultiversX VM, it is integrated with the VM fully and runs actual smart contract code.
+1. Sceanario-go is part of MultiversX VM, it is integrated with the VM fully and runs actual smart contract code.
 This is the most up-to-date version of the two.

-2. Mandos-rs is an implementation that is integrated into the `elrond-wasm` Rust smart contract framework.
+2. Sceanario-rs is an implementation that is integrated into the `multiversx-sc` Rust smart contract framework.
 It mocks everything, including the VM and the WebAssembly engine.
 It is useful for debugging smart contracts and for generating high-level coverage for contracts.
-Mandos-rs is not yet fully featured, parts of the ESDT specification are not yet implemented, as well as some of the contract-to-contract calls.
+Sceanario-rs is not yet fully featured, parts of the ESDT specification are not yet implemented, as well as some of the contract-to-contract calls.

 Developers are expected to only write the Mandos tests once, but they can run them on both systems, as needed.
-It is important to have the tests running with mandos-go.
+It is important to have the tests running with Sceanario-go.
 Running them with mandos-rs too is convenient, but not critical.

 ## **Test file extension**